IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

 Upon invocation, the script reads the specified program file (e.g., PROGRAM_NAME.yaml), __which must be located in the /programs folder of any ROS 2 package__.
 Each step of the program outlines a particular action, such as moving joints to a specific position (MoveJ), rotating a joint by a defined angle (MoveR), or translating the robot's end-effector in space (MoveL).
 The script processes these commands in the order they are listed, executing the movement at the given speed, applying any necessary delays, and controlling other components like grippers or external devices, based on the provided inputs.

-ExecuteProgram.py also uses the "Specifications" section of the YAML file to ensure it is configured correctly to control the designated robot, end-effector, and any attached objects.
+ExecuteProgram.py also uses the "Specifications" section of the YAML file to ensure it is configured correctly to control the designated robot, end-effector.
 It selects the appropriate Python clients to control these components based on the robot and other hardware specifications.
 In essence, the script acts as a central execution engine, translating high-level descriptions of robotic tasks into low-level commands that can be executed in real time.

 __COMMAND -> PROGRAM EXECUTION__